zacharyss99/NewsJuice/README_changes_MS3.md

 - Added finetuning service
+- Added 8 more scrapers, completeing the scrapers for Harvard News Sources
 - Added chatter_deployed and frontend_deployed services in "Services" folder (first version of all with frontend and fully deployed with Cloud Run), accessible: at *www.newsjuiceapp.com*).
 See README files inside the folcer

 - OTHERS ??